webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 unsigned integers.
 It then divides them by 8 giving us a count that increases every 8 pixels.
 It then adds the `x` and `y` grid coordinates together, computes modulo 2, and compares the result to 1.
-This will give us a boolean that is true or false every other integer.
-Finally it uses the WGSL function `select` which given 2 values, selects one or the other based on a boolean condition.
+This will give us a boolean that is true or false for every other integer.
+Finally, it uses the WGSL function `select` which given 2 values, selects one or the other based on a boolean condition.
 In JavaScript `select` would be written like this